prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 A Simple Request Meets **All** The Following Conditions:

-- One of 3 following allowed methods
+- Must be one of 3 following allowed methods
     - GET
     - HEAD
     - POST

 - Only headers that are allowed to be manually set apart from the headers automatically set by the user-agent
+    - `Accept`
+    - `Accept-Language`
+    - `Content-Language`
-    - Accept
+    - `Content-Type`
-    - Accept-Language
+    - `Range`

+- For the `Content-Type` header the only type/subtype combinations allowed are the following
-    - Content-Language
+    - application/x-www-form-urlencoded
-    - Content-Type
+    - multipart/form-data
-    - Range
+    - text/plain

+- If the request is made using `XMLHttpRequest` object, no event listeners are registered on the object returned by the `XMLHttpRequest.upload` property used in the request

+- No `ReadableStream` object is used in the request

 ## Creating the Adapter